maciejkos/starter-hugo-research-group/content/about.md

 {{< spoiler text="**What is the goal of this study?**" >}}

 The goal of this research is to develop new mobile technology for monitoring changes in memory and attention.
-Your data may help develop new ways for detecting and tracking changes in cognitive impairments as well as advance our understanding of conditions such as mild cognitive impairment and subject cognitive decline.
+Your data may help develop new ways for detecting and tracking changes in cognitive impairments as well as advance our understanding of conditions such as mild cognitive impairment and subjective cognitive decline.
 Your participation will likely help this research and technology reach its full potential.

 {{< /spoiler >}}